Edinburgh-Data-Intelligence-Hub/timeseries-classification/timeseries-classification/README.md

 ```

 ### 3. Create dataset split (for Autoencoders and MLP)
 Processes raw data (growth_antibiotic_dataset.csv) and then creates split for experiments.
-You need to define
+You need to define which variable to use (size = cell length, sos = cell fluorescence), wether the data need to be re-scaled or not and the task (cip, tet or ciptet).
 ```bash
 python3 -m src.dataset
 ```